PyMVPA/PyMVPA/doc/source/classifiers.rst

 To compute the transfer error simply call the object with a validation dataset.
 The computed error value is returned.
-:class:`~mvpa.clfs.transerror.TransferError` also supports a conditional attribute `confusion` that contains the full confusion matrix of the predictions made on the validation dataset.
+:class:`~mvpa.clfs.transerror.TransferError` also supports a conditional attribute `stats` that contains the full confusion matrix of the predictions made on the validation dataset.
 The confusion matrix is disabled by default.

 If the :class:`~mvpa.clfs.transerror.TransferError` object is called with an